 Bioidentical Hormones for Menopause and Perimenopause

-San Diego Menopause Specialist, Andrea Cole, D.O. has helped many women to improve their health with Bioidentical Hormones.
+San Diego Menopause Specialist, Charles Moss, M.D. has helped many women to improve their health with Bioidentical Hormones.
 Every woman will go through menopause but you do not need to experience some of the more trying symptoms that come with aging.
 All women have heard about ‘the change’ and the adverse effects it has on one’s physical and mental well-being.
 The transition into menopause does not have to be daunting.
 With the help of Bioidentical Hormone Replacement Therapy (BHRT), a natural approach to hormonal health and balance, you can treat the pesky symptoms of menopause; hot flashes, night sweats, low libido, mood swings, thinning hair, insomnia, vaginal dryness, aching joints and fatigue.
 It’s a new era and women have become stronger and more independent and are making their own decisions.
 Now is the time to take control of your health because there is nothing more empowering than feeling great.
 This positive, proactive approach can make a big difference in your experience of menopause.
 Bioidentical Hormone Replacement Therapy is an opportunity to ease this transition.
 By making informed decisions you can take control and feel great during this stage of life.
 BHRT can aid in that journey by treating your menopausal symptoms.

 Even though all women go through menopause, many are surprised at how quickly it comes on and the severity of the symptoms.
 Menopause is a natural biological process that occurs in all women.
 Menopause affects every woman differently and commonly occurs around age 51 years of age, although the range can be 40 through 60.
 Menopause has occurred when one has not experienced a menstrual cycle for 12 months.
 Perimenopause means “around menopause” and is the period in a woman’s life when the body begins to make the transition toward permanent infertility.
 This is a relatively new term coined by the medical community.
 Many women in both stages of menopausal change can experience numerous symptoms pertaining to this transition.